 Minn.
 Stat.
-Section

-Part I. General Provisions - For Municipalities § 471.38, subd.
-1 A. Has every person, or the person's agent, claiming payment provided an itemized list in writing or electronic transaction record? § 471.38, subd.
+CLAIMS AND DISBURSEMENTS Worknapar Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference Part I. General Provisions - For Municipalities 8 471 20 A Has avery moreon on the neuron's agent claiming neumant mayided an itemization 1 § 471.38, subd.
+1 A. Has every person, or the person's agent, claiming payment provided an itemized list in writing or electronic transaction record? ! § 471.38, subd.
 2 Note: The provisions of this section do not apply to any claim or demand for an annual salary or fees of jurors or witnesses, fixed by law, nor to the salary or wages of any employee whose salary or wages have been fixed on an hourly, daily, weekly, or monthly basis, by the governing board of the municipality, and which is now authorized by law to be paid on a payroll basis. § 471.425, subd.
-2 D. Prompt Payment of Local Government Bills - Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and - 45 days from receipt for joint powers entities. § 471.425, subd.
-2 1.
-Were all bills paid within the time period set by the terms of the contract or within the standard payment period?
-Image: Contract of the contract of the contract of the contract of the standard payment period? § 471.425, subd.
+2 D. Prompt Payment of Local Government Bills - Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is late for governing boards that do not meet at least once per month; and r, - 45 days from receipt for joint powers entities. § 471.425, subd.
+2 Were all bills paid within the time period set by the terms of the contract o within the standard payment period? r § 471.425, subd.
 4 - The government entity must pay interest on bills not paid in a timely manner.
 The interest rate is 11⁄2 percent per month or part of a month.
 The minimum monthly interest on a bill of \$100 or more is \$10. § 471.425, subd.
 4 2.
 For bills paid after the time period set by the contract or the standard payment period, did the government entity calculate and pay interest as required by law?
-Note: The interest penalties in these questions do not apply to good faith disputes.

-§ 103C.321, and 103D.325 Part II.
-Credit Card Purchases - For Watershed Districts and Soil and Water Conservation Districts А. If a watershed district or soil and water conservation district officer or employee made a purchase on behalf of the watershed district by credit card: 1.
-Had the supervisors or managers authorized the use of the credit card by the officer or employee; 2.
-Was the officer or employee otherwise authorized to make a purchase on behalf of the watershed district or soil and water conservation district; and 3.
+Note: The interest penalties in these questions do not apply to good faith disputes. § 103C.321, and 103D.325 Part II.
+Credit Card Purchases - For Watershed Districts and Soil and Water Conservation Districts A. If a watershed district or soil and water conservation district officer or employee made a purchase on behalf of the watershed district by credit card:) Had the supervisors or managers authorized the use of the credit card by the officer or employee; ne 2.
+Was the officer or employee otherwise authorized to make a purchase on behalf of the watershed district or soil and water conservation district; and 1 3.
 Did the purchase otherwise comply with all statutes, rules, or policies applicable to the purchases?

+M. C. CLAIMGAND DIGDLIDGEMENTEG I 337 1

 Minn.
 Stat.
+CLAIMS AND DISBURSEMENTS Workpaper

-Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference B. If a watershed district or soil and water conservation district officer or employee made a purchase by credit card that was not approved by the supervisors or managers, was the officer or employee held personally liable for the amount of the purchase?
+Section Yes No Reference

+B. If a watershed district or soil and water conservation district officer or employee

+made a purchase by credit card that was not approved by the supervisors or

+managers, was the officer or employee held personally liable for the amount of the

+purchase?

+1

+I

 Part III.
 Audit Conclusion

-The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to claims and disbursements.
+The auditor m ust state a conclusionbased on this questionnaire and any other audit procedures performed lwheth er the c lient has

+the legal provisions reviewed relating to claims and disbursements. ıwiictii ci tiic t Them has

+complica with the legal provisions reviewed relating to claims and disoursements.

+Conclusion:

+Conclusion.

+• •